-The program uses the protocol assigned to this location to complete an extraction set if a protocol is available in both the grid template and project.
-To learn more about extraction sets, grid templates and protocols, see "Working With Extraction Sets" on page 71.
+The software uses the protocol assigned to this location to complete an extraction set if a protocol is available in both the grid template and project.
+To learn more about extraction sets, grid templates and protocols, see "Working with extraction sets" on page 65.

 - 1 Display the default properties for standard projects.
-See "To display the default properties for standard projects" on page 65. - 2 Click the arrow to the right of the cell next to Highest Priority Default Protocol. - 3 Select Grid Template Default or Project Default.
+See "To display the default properties for standard projects" on page 59. - 2 Click the arrow to the right of the cell next to Highest Priority Default Protocol. - 3 Select Grid Template Default or Project Default.